Knafeh

 Knafeh (كنافة) is a traditional Arab dessert made with kadayif (spun pastry dough) layered with cheese and soaked in a sweet, sugar-based syrup called attar.
-Knafeh is popular throughout the Arab world, especially in Egypt, and the Levant.
-Knafeh is often served on special occasions, holidays and celebrating the month of Ramadan.
-The most common variant of knafeh in Jordan and Palestine, Knafeh Nabulseyeh, originated in the Palestinian city of Nablus.
+Knafeh is popular throughout the Arab world, especially Egypt and the Levant.
+Knafeh is often served on special occasions, holidays and Ramadan.
+The most common variant in Jordan and Palestine, Knafeh Nabulseyeh, originated in the Palestinian city of Nablus.

 Etymology

 English borrowed the word knafeh from Levantine and Egyptian Arabic, and transliterates it as kanafeh, kenafeh, knafeh, kunafah, kunafeh, konafa, knéfé, kunafa, and similar variations.

 The ultimate origin of the word is debated.
 It may come from the Coptic Egyptian kenephiten, a bread or cake.
 Or it may come from a Semitic root meaning "side" or "wing", and from the Arabic kanafa, "to flank or enclose".
-Early uses appear in One Thousand and One Nights, a collection of Middle Eastern folk Tales.
+Early uses appear in One Thousand and One Nights, a collection of Middle Eastern folktales.

 History

 A common story is that the knafeh was created to satisfy the hunger of caliphs during Ramadan.
 The story, which dates in writing as early as the 10th century, is variously said to have occurred in Fatimid Egypt or in the Umayyad Caliphate in Damascus, Syria, where Levantine dessert makers preparing it for Mu'awiya I.